WintonCentre/kcp/resources/README.md

 Files in this directory need to be processed into EDN format text files that will be installed with the tool inside `resouces/public/lung/edn` or `resouces/public/kidney/edn`.

-The  entry point for configuration tool that does this lives in the transplants.config clj namespace with an entry point at `transplants.configure/-main`.
+The  entry point for configuration tool that does this lives in the kcp.config clj namespace with an entry point at `kcp.configure/-main`.

 Run the configuration tool from this directory with:
 ```
-clojure -A:config -X transplants.configure/-main
+clojure -A:config -X kcp.configure/-main
 ```

 Alternatively run the same code with: